kolenaIO/kolena/docs/automations/extract-bounding-box-metadata.md

 **Std Relative Area** is the standard deviation of relative area of a bounding box over the image in a list of bounding boxes.

-### Std Relative Distance To Image Centre
+### Std Relative Distance To Image Center

-**Std Relative Distance To Image Centre** is the standard deviation of Euclidean distance between the center of a bounding box to the center of the image in a list of bounding boxes.
+**Std Relative Distance To Image Center** is the standard deviation of Euclidean distance between the center of a bounding box to the center of the image in a list of bounding boxes.